idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-introduction.md

 password:
 ```

 Enter your account password and hit `Enter`.
-If you enter an incorrect password, kill the build with `Ctrl+c` and run again.
-The SDK Manager doesn't set the exit code correctly for invalid passwords, so the tooling thinks everything is fine and will build an incorrect image.

 You'll now see the JetPack 4.2.1 Xavier files downloading: